Breakdown points of Fermat-Weber problems under gauge distances: Introduction

+Although M-estimators are well-known and extensively studied, the primary focus has been on the symmetric case, where $\rho(-x) = \rho(x)$ for all $x \in \RR^d$.
+Most studies assume symmetric underlying distributions, likely due to the desirable properties these estimators exhibit~\cite{Freedman+Diaconis:1982,Huber1981,Mizera:1994}.

+However, real-world data is often skewed, so a symmetric estimator can increase bias in the presence of outliers.
+In such cases, estimators based on quantiles, which are also M-estimators derived from asymmetric functions~$\rho$, are sometimes preferred.
+Asymmetric M-estimators (AM-estimators) offer advantages for certain types of distributions.
+For example, \cite{AFGP:2006} demonstrates the benefits of AM-estimators in image processing, \cite{Wang+Lee:2011} applies them to Burr Type III distributions, and \cite{DCC:2018} uses them in microscopy.
+Additionally, \cite{Xu+Chen:2018} introduced an asymmetric variant of Huber’s function and tested their method on failure times of steel specimens in fatigue tests.
+Our study aims to initiate a better theoretical understanding of the robustness of similar estimators in a multidimensional setting.

+Asymmetry of distance measures is well recognized in location theory \cite{Plastria:2009}, particularly for physical distance when moving through a network with one-way streets \cite{Witzgall:TechnicalReport:1964}, for transportation effort on an inclined terrain \cite{Hodgson1987}, for time-distance in rush-hour road travel, flight in the presence of wind \cite{Drezner1989}, navigation in the presence of current, interception of a moving target \cite{Cera2007}, etc.

-Generalizing to multidimensional data, the median corresponds to the Fermat--Weber point in location theory, which minimizes the sum of weighted (Euclidean) distances to a given sample in $\RR^d$.
-Its robustness was investigated in \cite{bdpoint}, showing that the (Euclidean) Fermat--Weber point has breakdown point $0.5$.
+When generalizing to multidimensional data, the median corresponds to the Fermat--Weber point in location theory.
+This point minimizes the sum of weighted Euclidean distances to a given sample in $\RR^d$.
+The robustness of the Fermat–Weber point has been studied extensively, with \cite{bdpoint} demonstrating that its Euclidean version retains a breakdown point of 0.5, indicating it can tolerate corruption in up to half of the data without being significantly affected.

-Recently in \cite{Plastria2016}, the second author erroneously claimed that the same property holds for the Fermat--Weber problem with possibly asymmetric distance measures.
-As observed by the first author, this cannot be true; any (one-dimensional) $b$-quantile is such a Fermat--Weber point for some adequate distance, but has breakdown point $\min(b,1-b)$; see~\cite[\textsection 3.2.1]{Staudte+Sheather:1990}.
-It turned out that the arguments used in \cite{Plastria2016} were only valid in case the distance is derived from a norm, so is symmetric; see~\cite{Plastria2023}.
+In \cite{Plastria2016}, the second author mistakenly claimed that the same robustness property applies to the Fermat–Weber problem with potentially asymmetric distance measures.
+However, as the first author later pointed out, this assertion is incorrect.
+Any one-dimensional $b$-quantile can be viewed as a Fermat--Weber point for some suitable distance measure, but its breakdown point is $\min(b,1-b)$; see \cite[\textsection 3.2.1]{Staudte+Sheather:1990} or \cite[Lemma~4.2]{Duembge:2016}.
+Upon further review, it was found that the arguments in \cite{Plastria2016} hold only when the distance is derived from a norm, meaning it must be symmetric; see \cite{Plastria2023}.

+Interestingly, a generalization of quantiles to the multivariate case was considered in \cite{Koltchinskii-M-quantiles:1997} and \cite{Chaudhuri-spatial-quantile:1996} which gave rise to the notion of $M$-quantiles---they are Fermat--Weber points with respect to skewed norms~\cite{Plastria:1992}.